 “Everything good has a story,” he says.
 “I just happen to believe that good whiskey and good concrete go well together.
 Each product is unique and special.”

 One thing a lot of concrete artisans run into is the question of business sustainability — how to slow down the pressure of having to find the next project.
 Lawson has come up with a plan for that, too.

 “We’re working toward developing a line of standardized products that we can produce with reusable forms.
-Once we do that, we can take orders and ship products anywhere,” he says.
+Once we do that, we can take orders and then ship products anywhere,” he says.

-Price Concrete currently offers a Leah Vessel sink with an optional matching center shelf, a drum table and custom whiskey glasses bearing the company brand.
-Lawson intends to expand on this side of the business.
+Price Concrete currently offers a Leah Vessel sink with an optional matching center shelf, a drum table and also custom whiskey glasses bearing the company brand.
+Lawson also intends to expand on this side of the business.

 To that end, Lawson is expanding certain products to a separate company, Tub Brand, where he will offer standard size bathtubs in a variety of colors, shapes and finishes.
 His first tub, “The Craftsman Edition,” was featured in the 2019 show home for the Southeast Building Conference.
 That same tub is now for sale on his website and also should be featured in the 2020 SEBC show in Kissimmee, Florida, in July.

 “I really believe that if we can develop enough products, with enough demand, that will allow us to work on projects that are really special.”

 “Really special” is kind of a mantra for Lawson.
 He says he gets a great deal of joy from working with customers who allow him to explore his full range of artistic license.
 His goal is that his pieces always make a statement for each client’s home or business.